-The valve may plug-up from minerals in the water, and may be cleaned rather than replaced.
+The valve may plug-up from minerals in the water, and should then be cleaned rather than replaced.
+There is also a strainer located above the float valve that may be cleaned.

 - 1. Shut off the water supply.

 - 2. Unscrew the fitting at the top of the valve, and pull the water inlet tube out of the valve body.

 - 3. Remove the screws holding the valve bracket to the liner.

 - 4. Remove the valve from the ice machine.

 - 5. Reverse the above steps to reassemble.